solita/solita.github.com/_posts/2021-10-08-grokking-clojure-transducers.md

 ### `transduce`

 `transduce` is like `reduce`, but specifically for transducers.
-To show how `transduce` it works, let's rewrite our previous example using `transduce` instead of `reduce`.
+To show how `transduce` works, let's rewrite our previous example using `transduce` instead of `reduce`.

 ```clojure
 (transduce